Today I would like to share the best recourses where you can download multitracks for mixing practice purposes.

 Another great thing about Mix Together is that you’ll get a video of how Joe mixed the entire song so that you can compare notes.

-I recommend you to mix the songs he sends you before watching the tutorials, this way you’ll take your mixing skills to the next level much faster.
+I recommend you mix the songs he sends you before watching the tutorials; this way, you’ll take your mixing skills to the next level much faster.

 Basically, don't cheat.